Jakobo/jakobo.github.com/_posts/review-gulp-browserify.md

 })
 ```

-We are going to need two modules for this recipe, both of which are general purpose gulp utilities you way want to use again and again after you learn how powerful they are.

-## gulp-tap
-[gulp-tap](https://www.npmjs.org/package/gulp-tap) (npm) is a swiss army knife in the gulp world.
+Okay, we've added a few more lines courtesy of the [gulp-tap](https://www.npmjs.org/package/gulp-tap) (npm) plugin.
+However, this is a pattern that goes well beyond browserify. gulp-tap is a swiss army knife in the gulp world.
 It's purpose is to expose the file in the middle of the pipeline, allowing you to call whatever custom transformations you may need.
 The signature for the gulp-tap configuration takes two parameters.
 The first is the file object (vinyl-fs) and contains `file.contents`, `file.path`, etc. The second is an instance of the `through2` module in case you need it.

 Return a buffer, return a stream, or modify `file.contents` and you're done.
 Even operations that don't normally return streams or buffers are automatically moved into a buffer for compatibility with the next step on the gulp pipeline.